cunilog/cunilog/using.md

 readily accessible from C and C++.
 There's currently (January 2025) no bindings for other languages.

-## Strings

-Unless mentioned otherwise, many functions and macros that accept string arguments/parameters also expect a length parameter that tells the function/macro how long the string is.
-The length is the length of a string excluding a terminating NUL character as if obtained via a call to strlen ().
-For example, "ABC" has a length of 3.

-This length argument can be USE_STRLEN, in which case the function/macro calls strlen () implicitely on the string.
-USE_STRLEN is defined as ((size_t) -1).

-If the length of a string is provided instead of USE_STRLEN, the function/macro will not read beyond this length.
-This means that most functions/macros can be called with string buffers that are not NUL-terminated.

-Cunilog treats all strings as UTF-8 strings without actually understanding the concept of UTF-8.
-For instance, a UTF-8 codepoint consisting of 3 octets/bytes is worked with as a string that consists of 3 characters.
-It is the caller's responsibility to ensure UTF-8 passed on to Cunilog is correct UTF-8.

 ## Logging

 We assume that you only intend to log/write to a single log file, from a single process, but possibly from different threads.
 Cunilog supports writing to different log files or writing to the same log file from different processes but we won't cover those cases in this brief introduction.

-In Cunilog terms a log file is called a __target__.
-In fact, a __target__ can be anything from console output to log file or both or a database or whatever.
-This is entirely configurable.
-Whatever the __target__ is, all logging functions expect a target.

-An application can create an arbitrary number of targets for Cunilog, or just use the default (static) __target__.
-Every __target__, however, needs to be configured first so that Cunilog knows what to do with it.
-This also applies to the default (static) __target__.

-Each definition, function, structure, constant, and enumeration should be self-explanatory in the header file(s).
-The comments above or next to the definition, function, structure, constant, or enumeration should contain enough information on their purpose and usage.
-If the description isn't detailed enough, then the function or macro is most likely a variation of one of the functions or macros before/above, the comments only contain differences to the previous function or macro, and necessary information is found there.
-If this is not the case, though, this is considered a bug.

-All logging functions expect as their first parameter a pointer to a __target__ structure of type __SCUNILOGTARGET__.
-For the default (static) __target__, macros are provided that end in _static.
-These macros set the __target__ to an internal (static) __SCUNILOGTARGET__ structure, which is shared by all these macros/functions.

 Example for using the internal static structure:
 ```C